Nordic research infrastructure cooperation

 NordForsk also serves as the secretariat for the Joint Committee of the Nordic Research Councils for Natural Sciences (NOS-N) and the Joint Committee of the Nordic Medical Research Councils (NOS-M).
 The NOS organisations are collaborative bodies for the national research councils in the Nordic countries and RI issues are often on their agendas.

-NordForsk has provided support to Nordic RI networks that strengthen Nordic cooperation on specific, large-scale international research infrastructure projects, including efforts to increase joint Nordic use of international research facilities.
+NordForsk has provided support to Nordic research infrastructure networks that strengthen Nordic cooperation on specific, large-scale international research infrastructure projects, including efforts to increase joint Nordic use of international research facilities.
 The aim is for the networks to become a Nordic platform, thereby facilitating more coordinated Nordic participation in international RI projects.
 Several of the networks have focused on Nordic coordination in connection with ESFRI Roadmap projects.

-Nordic networks targeting international RI projects (ongoing)
+Nordic networks targeting international research infrastructure projects

 - Kjetil Taskén, University of Oslo: Nordic EMBL Partnership for Molecular Medicine – coordinated action as a translational research infrastructure